Updated May 2nd, 2018.

 Places To Stay in Kuta:

+OUR PICK!
 Nau Here: Just a ten-minute walk from the main streets of Kuta, Nau Here is a bright and modern hostel offering dorms and private rooms to backpackers.
 From fresh towels, to free shampoo and shower gel in the showers, Nau Here provides everything you need for a smooth stay in Kuta.
-Read a full review of Nau Here on our Best Hotels page.
+A favourite on the Bali backpacking route!
+Read a full review of Nau Here.

 Food and Drink in Kuta: